MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 - To download SQL Server 2017 Reporting Services, go to the  **[Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=55252)**.

-For the current release notes, see [SQL Server 2017 Release Notes](../sql-server/sql-server-2017-release-notes.md) or [Power BI Report Server release notes](https://powerbi.microsoft.com/documentation/reportserver-release-notes/).
+For the current release notes, see [SQL Server 2017 Release Notes](../sql-server/sql-server-2017-release-notes.md).

 For information about Power BI Report Server, see [Get started with Power BI Report Server](https://powerbi.microsoft.com/documentation/reportserver-get-started/).

 ## What's new in SQL Server 2017